 This build took one sheet of 3/4” plywood which made up the entire body and the shelves, then one sheet of 1/2” ply which I used for the back and all the drawers.
 I started off by cutting down my sheets over at my workbench with my track saw then took them to my table saw when they were a manageable size.

-If you’d like to build the same, I do have a full set of plans with a cutlist, material list, and step by step instructions.
+If you’d like to build the same, I do have a full set of plans with a cut list and material list.
 Click here for those.

 Once I had all my body pieces cut I grabbed what will be my two side pieces and started marking off where the shelves would be placed.
 After marking them on one, I butted the second board up to it and transferred the markings.

 Next I set up my Armor Tool pocket hole jig and started drilling pocket holes in the shelves.
 Ha, I’m still not over how cool it is that this jig is self adjusting.

 Since drawer slides are expensive, I hardly ever install them in shop furniture.
 Instead I make a shelf then a drawer rests on top of the shelf and slides in and out.
 This has always worked great for me, but of course note another option is to scrap the shelves and use slides.